 BBC including Chemistry or Biology at B grade.
 Physics or Maths must also be offered if Chemistry is not taken.

-A minimum of grade C or 4 will be required in Maths, English Language, Biology and Chemistry or Dual Science.
+GCSE: A minimum of 6 GSCEs at grade C 4 or above will be required in Maths, English Language, Biology and Chemistry or Dual Science.

 Other course specific tests: